Drey Jameson: Professional career

-In 2023, Jameson posted a 3.32 ERA across 15 appearances for the Diamondbacks before he was placed on the injured list with elbow inflammation on July 7, 2023.
+In 2023, Jameson was named to his first ever Opening Day roster.
+On April 24, he was optioned to Reno.
+He was recalled on May 27.
+Jameson posted a 3.32 ERA across 15 appearances (three starts) for the Diamondbacks before he was placed on the injured list with elbow inflammation on July 7, 2023.
 He was transferred to the 60-day injured list the following day.
-On September 17, it was announced that Jameson would undergo Tommy John surgery, ending his season and likely ruling him out for the entirety of the 2024 season.
+On September 17, it was announced that Jameson would undergo Tommy John surgery, ending his season and also ruling him out for the entirety of the 2024 season.